rdegges/rdegges-blog/articles/2010/transparent-telephony-part-3-making-and-receiving-calls-using-voip.md

 can work with normal analog telephones as well as fancier (and more expensive) SIP phones, but SIP phones are much easier to set up, so we'll be configuring a soft phone today.
-If you want to hook up your analog phone to your Asterisk server–don't despair–that will be covered in another article in this series.
+If you want to hook up your analog phone to your Asterisk server-don't despair-that will be covered in another article in this series.

 There are tons of soft phones to choose from, but I'll be walking you through using X-Lite, as it is one of the most popular and widely used.